-The John Schofield Trust offers a range of masterclasses on a variety of subjects, some public and some offered exclusively to our Fellows.
+The John Schofield Trust offers online masterclasses on a variety of topics, some public and some offered exclusively to our Fellows.

-These #JSTmasterclasses include practical sessions on a variety of subjects such as live presenting, science and sports journalism, podcasting, foreign correspondence and much more; as well as topical debates about current issues in the news industry.
-Explore our past public, online masterclasses here and subscribe to stay updated as new videos become available.
+These expert-led learning sessions include practical sessions on journalistic skills and subjects such as live presenting, science and sports journalism, podcasting, foreign correspondence and documentary making; and topical debates about current issues in the news industry.
+Explore our past public masterclasses on our YouTube channel here and subscribe to stay updated as new videos become available.

 We do not charge for attendance, and are greatly indebted to our speakers – all experienced journalists and experts in their respective fields – who offer their time for free.
 If you’d like to support this area of our work, please consider making a donation or contact firstname.lastname@example.org to discuss further.

 The Trust also hosts in-person masterclasses.
-These sessions have previously featured Tom Bradby, David Dimbleby, Martin Lewis, Tim Davie, Nick Eardley, Cathy Newman and others, as well as workshops exploring boarding interviews, radio reporting in disaster zones, managing finances as a journalist, new media, the importance of networking and more.
+These have previously featured Tom Bradby, David Dimbleby, Martin Lewis, Nick Eardley, Cathy Newman and others.
+Workshops have explored boarding interviews, radio reporting in disaster zones, managing finances as a journalist, new media, the importance of networking and much more.

-Our most recent day of masterclasses took place in June 2022 at BBC Broadcasting House.
-It was packed with sessions and discussions featuring experienced journalists and our Fellows and Trustees, ending with three current Fellows conducting a candid interview with BBC Director General Tim Davie covering his background and experience, career highlights and improving diversity in journalism.
+In June 2022 we held an in-person masterclass day at BBC Broadcasting House.
+It was packed with sessions and discussions featuring experienced journalists and our Fellows and Trustees.
+The day culminated in three current Fellows conducting a candid interview with BBC Director General Tim Davie on his background, experience and career highlights, and how to improve diversity in journalism.

 Read more about the day here.